Once you know what you are looking at, finding the source of the fluid leak will be much easier.

-No matter how great or reliable your car is, the odds are good that; one day you’re going to see something leaking from the bottom of it.
-And, when that happens, you’re probably going to worry about; what the leaking fluid is and what it means for your car.
-But, before you get too concerned, you should get an idea of; how to identify the fluids in your car, so you can plan accordingly.
+Consequently, the odds are good that one day, you’re going to see something leaking from your car.
+And, when that happens, you’re probably going to worry about it.
+Above all, what the leaking fluid is, and what it means for your car.
+But, before you get too concerned, you should learn how to identify, the fluids in your car.
 Diagnosing leaks is really, not that hard.

 - Brake fluid